pewpewlive/hybroid-live/spec/syntax.md

 ### Tick loops

 In PPL, for updating every tick, `pewpew.add_update_callback` is used.
-Livecode wraps it in a `tick` statement.
+Hybroid wraps it in a `tick` statement.

 ```rs
 tick {